Great Lakes Sediment and Nutrient Reduction Program

 For more than 30 years, the Great Lakes Sediment and Nutrient Reduction Program has provided grants to reduce nutrients and sediments entering the Great Lakes.
 This year’s program will focus on helping nonfederal units of government, tribes, or incorporated nonprofit organizations reduce phosphorus contributions to waters within the Great Lakes basin and other efforts to achieve measure of progress under the GLRI Action Plan III.
-Applicants are invited to submit proposals for sediment and nutrient reduction activities associated with one of three project types: 1) agricultural non-point; 2) stormwater; and 3) Great Lakes shoreline or streambanks.
+Applicants are invited to submit proposals for sediment and nutrient reduction activities associated with one of two project types: 1) agricultural non-point; and 2) shoreline or streambanks.

 The due date for applications is 5:00 p.m.
-Eastern on April 22, 2022.
+Eastern on April 21, 2023.
 Applications will be reviewed by representatives from the U.S. Department of Agriculture’s Natural Resource Conservation Service (NRCS), the U.S. Environmental Protection Agency (U.S. EPA), and the eight Great Lakes states.
-Final decisions on funded projects are anticipated in summer 2022.
-Selected projects would begin on October 1, 2022 (with potential for an earlier start) and may be up to three years in duration.
+Final decisions on funded projects are anticipated in summer 2023.
+Selected projects would begin on October 1, 2023 (with potential for an earlier start) and may be up to four years in duration.

 Informational Webinar for Applicants

-A webinar for applicants was held on March 24, 2022 at 10:00 a.m.
+A webinar for applicants was held on March 14, 2023 at 10:00 a.m.
 EST to discuss funding priorities and the application process, receive tips for submitting competitive proposals, and to ask questions of Great Lakes Commission staff.
-The recording of the webinar is now available on the GLC’s YouTube channel.
+The webinar recording is now available.
+Applicants can also access the slides from the webinar here.

 - Download the Grant Application Template.
 Save the completed template on your computer as a .doc or .docx file.
 You will be prompted to upload your completed application file within the Web Application Form, below.